Wayback Machine: FlexiSpy

 In 2018, archives of stalkerware application FlexiSpy's website were removed from the Wayback Machine.
 The company claimed to have contacted the Internet Archive, presumably to remove the archives of its website.

 Censorship and other threats

-Archive.org is currently blocked in China.
-After the Islamic State terrorist organization was banned, the Internet Archive had been blocked in its entirety in Russia as a host of an outreach video from that organization, for a short time in 2015–16.
-Since 2016, the website has been back, available in its entirety, although local commercial lobbyists are suing the Internet Archive in a local court to ban it on copyright grounds.
+Archive.org is blocked in China.
+The Internet Archive was blocked in its entirety in Russia in 2015–16, ostensibly for hosting a Jihad outreach video.
+Since 2016, the website has been back, available in its entirety, although in 2016 Russian commercial lobbyists were suing the Internet Archive to ban it on copyright grounds.